3035689025/ENGG1340_COMP2113_Group-project/README.md

 ###### Requirement 4- File input/output (e.g., for loading/saving game status)

-For the end of each day, players can save their gamestatus in the menu.\
+For the end of each week, players can save their gamestatus in the menu.\
 The save will be stored into a text format file.
 The format of the game save is “Description, Value” in each line.\
 It is designed not to encrypt deliberately so that the players can get a particular ending of the game. \
-Easter egg endings are also designed for players who modify the money data, gameday.\
+Easter egg endings are also designed for players who modify the money data, gameweek.\
 \
 Format of the game save is as follow:\
 \
-Gameday, 7
+Gameweek, 7
 Money, 999999\
 Number of times of disapproving human entries, 3\
 Number of times of false approved alien entries, 5

 ###### Requirement 5- Program codes in multiple files

-\
+The program codes will be saved in multiple files based on the different functions.
-The program codes will be saved in multiple files based on the different functions.\
+Main file for programming the functions of the main function including start(), exit() when executing the game program.

-\
+1. Gameplay file for programming the main game-play and including the dialogues that provides the introduction and different special rules each dayweek.

-Main file for programming the functions of the main function including start(), exit() when executing the game program.\
+2. Event file for programming some special event that may happen on a particular gamedayweek.
+Those event functions will be called on particular gameday-weeks.

-Gameplay file for programming the main game-play and including the dialogues that provides the introduction and different special rules each day.\
+3. Ending file stores different endings of the game and the functions inside the ending files will be called when the player meets all the prerequisites of the ending.

-Event file for programming some special event that may happen on a particular gameday.
-Those event functions will be called on particular gamedays.
+4. Saving Load files will involve the saving and loading function of the game status.